opicbernard/git-diffview/README.md

 Let's suppose that you just pulled the changes from a git repository, and would like to know what happened between the two last commits.

-Using the git dialect, this will correspond to what changed between HEAD, and HEAD~.
+Using the git dialect, this will correspond to what changed between HEAD~, and HEAD.

 | HEAD~  | | HEAD | | HEAD~ | | HEAD |
 | :--: | ---- | :--: | ---- | :--: | ---- | :--: |